gdbarnes/pbtest/README.md

 ##To do

-* optimise for IE8
+* browser testing (optimise for IE8)
+* Work on responsive behavior
+* Equalise heights of multi column boxes

 ---

+##Removing live validation

-You can remove the live validation by removing this codeblock
+You can remove the live validation by removing this codeblock from the **main.js** file

 ```JavaScript
 // Some very basic live validation